 What is National Novel Writing Month?

 National Novel Writing Month (NaNoWriMo) is a 30-day writing challenge with participants across the world.
-You can register here, track your word count and compete with friends to hit 50,000 words by Nov.
-30. It's a fun, seat-of-your-pants approach to creative writing that encourages getting words on the page and turning off your self-editor (at least until Dec.
-1).
-The idea is to spend the month immersed in the act of writing for writing's sake and get your creative juices flowing.
+You can register here to track your word count and compete with friends to hit 50,000 words by November 30, 2019.
+NaNoWriMo a fun, seat-of-your-pants approach to creative writing that encourages getting words on the page and turning off your self-editor (at least until December 1, 2019).
+The Charlotte Mecklenburg Library encourages you to spend November immersed in the act of writing for writing's sake and to get your creative juices flowing!

 How does it work?